 I read the Bible with my son and middle daughters most mornings and we have a little discussion about the passage.
 I write Scripture every day from monthly guides.

-We read selections from Psalms, the Old Testament, and the New Testament, with writings from church fathers every evening with the Prayer Now app.
+We read selections from Psalms, the Old Testament, and the New Testament, with writings from church fathers every evening with the Pray Now app.

 We have lots of books about church history.
 We love biographies about missionaries, martyrs, church fathers, and other important people impacted by their faith.
 We usually coincide our readings to our chronological history studies.

 We look for opportunities to act out our faith.
 We practice kindness, empathy, and love.
 We learn about our fallen world.
 We pray.
 The church isn’t a building.
 We are the church.

 We enjoy God’s creation on nature walks.
 We are fascinated by the creative plants, insects, and animals that God made just for our use and enjoyment.